ilmax/site/content/posts/k3s-raspberry-tls/index.md

 ### Generate Cloudflare API token

-Now that we installed cert-manager, we have to configure it to consume the Cloudflare API, so we have to create a Cloudflare API token to allow cert-manager to consume the Cloudflare API, the required permissions are:
+Now that we installed cert-manager, we have to configure it to consume the Cloudflare API.
+We have to create a Cloudflare API token to allow cert-manager to consume the Cloudflare API, for which the required permissions are:

 - Permissions: